maveron58/DictionaryApp/README.md

 In main folder are included example dictionary files to upload (eng-pl.yml, eng-pl.csv, pl-by.yml, pl-by.csv).

-To use dictionary you need to upload them using online form.
+To use dictionaries you need to upload them using online form.

 Structure of YML files: